 Mini vMac has no preference settings, which helps to keep it small, simple, and reliable.
 Instead, options can be chosen at compile time.
 You can compile a variation of Mini vMac with options you desire following the instructions on the Build page.

-Or, the Variations Service can compile variations for you.
+Or, the Variations Service can compile variations for you in seconds.

-Without a Sponsor Code, you can request Demo versions, that are identical to the regular version, except that the word “Demo” floats around the emulated screen.
+Without a Subscriber Code, you can request Demo versions, that are identical to the regular version, except that the word “Demo” floats around the emulated screen.

-Select the options you desire from the Mini vMac Variations Service (Intro) page, including your Sponsor Code if you have one, then press the “Make custom variation” button at top.
+Select the options you desire from the Mini vMac Variations Service (Intro) page, including your Subscriber Code if you have one, then press the “Make custom variation” button at top.

 In around 5 seconds, a page will appear with a download link.
 Click on the link to download your compiled variation.
 (And you should also save the “info” file, which allows you to verify the integrity of the download.)